wurmlab/SBC361-programming-in-R/practical2.md

 tail(long_data)
 ```

+#### Q14-D. What can you do to reduce the risks of things going wrong if there is a chance you may want to rerun this loop on a similar but slightly different dataset?

 ## Working with DNA data

-#### Q15-A. Write a function that converts a short DNA sequence of 15 bases (e.g. "ACCTGTCATCATCCC") to RNA and splits the string into triplets.
+#### Q15-A. Write a function that converts a short DNA sequence of 15 bases (e.g. "ACCTGTCATCATCCC") to RNA and splits the string into codon triplets.
 You will need to:

   1. replace T with U  (thymine with uracil to convert DNA to RNA)
   2. use `substring()` to split the sequence into triplets and `seq()` within `substring()`
-  3. return the RNA triplets string
+  3. return a vector containing the RNA codon strings

 Note `substring()` takes a 'first' and 'last' argument.
 The 'first' would be a sequence indicating where the beginnings of your triplets are.
 The 'last' argument would be a sequence indicating where the ends of your triplets are.
 In `seq()` you will also indicate you want triplets.